wnfaulkner/nw-data-commons-awareness-poll/analysis_protocol_v3.md

 Document any test failures in the markdown output.

+**KNOWN LIMITATION: ordinal::nominal_test() with categorical predictors**

+The `ordinal::nominal_test()` function may return NA values (manifesting as p=1.0) when models include multiple categorical predictors, even after collapsing high-cardinality variables.
+This occurs because `nominal_test()` attempts to fit very flexible models by adding nominal effects (separate coefficients) for each predictor at each outcome threshold, which can lead to:

+- Rank-deficient design matrices
+- Convergence issues in likelihood optimization
+- Insufficient degrees of freedom for the test

+**Mitigation strategy:**

+To reduce this issue, categorical variables with high cardinality have been collapsed:
+- `political.affiliation`: 11 levels → 4 levels (Left-leaning, Right-leaning, Unaffiliated/Uncertain, Other)
+- `ethnicity`: 5 levels → 3 levels (White, Black, Asian & Other)

+Reference: `create_collapsed_categories()` in `R/02_data_processing.R`

+**Conservative interpretation when test fails:**

+When `nominal_test()` returns NA for all predictors (p=1.0), the analysis pipeline treats this as "PO assumption holds" and defaults to the simpler POM model.
+This is a conservative approach:
+- If we cannot test the assumption, we use the more restrictive (proportional odds) model
+- The POM model is more parsimonious and easier to interpret
+- Results remain valid under the PO assumption even if it is mildly violated

+**Alternative approaches if needed:**

+1. Test PO assumption for continuous predictors only (age, awareness scores)
+2. Fit PPOM models based on theoretical considerations rather than statistical tests
+3. Use alternative PO tests (e.g., score test, Wald test) for specific predictors of interest
+4. Accept POM as the default model specification for complex categorical models

 #### 2.1.4 Model escalation: Partial Proportional Odds Model (PPOM)

 **WHEN REQUIRED:** If Brant test omnibus p-value ≤ 0.05